James Olson, MAPT, MTC

 At home, Richard and I enjoy the peace of country living entertaining friends and family.
 I also enjoy gardening and golfing.

-Dr. John Amundson, DPT
+Dr. John Amundson, PT

-Dr. Patrick Bollinger, DPT, MTC
+Dr. Patrick Bollinger, PT, MTC

 I’m a native of Edgeley, ND a farming community in the Southeastern corner of the state.
 Growing up spending my time outdoors farming, hunting, fishing and participating in sports (football, wrestling, track, and baseball) has landed me in the Alexandria lakes area, an area that fits my active lifestyle.